PH 7,0

 Both cases boil down to an anxious denial of otherness.
 Seldom, the 'other' is given the right to be a differing, yet autonomous subject, only very rarely one tries to understand the other in his/her otherness.

 Though privatisation is an understandable attempt to cope with the new urban configuration, it cannot be a definitive answer to the related political and social questions.
 Increasing diversity continues to affect the social and political constitution of the city as people are claiming recognition for their diverse needs.
 The simple denial of variety does not support a satisfying organisational solution in this prospect.
-Instead of multiculturalism or the hardheaded refusal of it, both denying diversity and refusing open contact, recent debates on the concept of interculturalism might contribute to a solution:

 In contrast to multicultural consumptionism, intercultural debate requires equal power relations and mutual recognition as a starting point.
 Under the condition of equality, the other can no longer be an object of study or consumption, but is able to speak up for himself within an egalitarian atmosphere.
 Intercultural exchange does not eliminate conflict, as the model of multicultural tolerance does.
 Therefore, Intercultural exchange can put some things at risk, but is inevitable and enriching.
 An intercultural society requires the mutual recognition of the right to be autonomous and different as well as the admission of the need to cooperate, as Ludo Abicht, one of the leading contemporary Belgian philosophers states in his latest publication: